Welcome to this beginner friendly snake plant care guide!

 Snake Plant prefers a temperature between 16-24 degrees celsius.

 They also prefer lower humidity, but do well in average household humidity levels (40-60%).
-I keep my Snake Plant in a room with a Levoit Humidifier.
+I keep my Dracaena trifasciata in a room with a Levoit Humidifier.

 I use my humidifier to ensure the humidity levels in my apartment stays above 40%.
 Since I live in Canada, the winters can be very dry, and the humidity can drop below 30% humidity, so its helpful to set the humidity at about 45% or 50% in this season.

-On average, Snake Plant can grow up to 2-3 feet.
+On average, Dracaena trifasciata can grow up to 2-3 feet.
 In optimal conditions, this plant can grow up to 6 feet.

 New foliage grows from the center of the existing bundle.
-Trifasciata refers to three bundles.
+Trifasciata refers to three bundles (which is how this type of Snake Plant grows).

-When thriving, offshoots will emerge from below the soil.
+When mature and thriving, offshoots will emerge from below the soil.
 These can be removed from the mother plant and propagated.

 Watch the video below on how to repot Snake Plants.